-There’s nothing more attractive than an intelligent, well spoken woman who has great manners and fashion style.
+There’s nothing more attractive than an intelligent, well spoken woman, like Julie Bishop, who has great manners and fashion style.

-The former Adelaide girl has grace and style – and gets on with the job.
+Julie Bishop, the former Adelaide girl, has grace and style – and gets on with the job.

-Spotted at the Melbourne Cup Marquees last week with her new man David Panton (who is also gorgeous), she is not only the politican de jour but the woman of the moment.
+Spotted at the Melbourne Cup Marquees last week with her new man David Panton (who is also gorgeous), she is not only the politician de jure but the woman of the moment.

 1) She tells women not to be ashamed of wanting to be successful: